History of Cades Cove

 NPS Photo

-When the states of Tennessee and North Carolina begin to purchase land for the creation of the national park, the first large piece of land purchased in 1927 included most of the land in the mountains north of Cades Cove.
-A few families welcomed the state's effort to buy land for the park; they willingly sold their land and moved out of the Cove.
-However, some families did resist the effort.
-One resident, John W. Oliver went to court several times before he finally lost.
+When the states of Tennessee and North Carolina began to purchase land for the creation of the national park, the first large piece purchased in 1927 included most of the land in the mountains north of Cades Cove.
+A few families welcomed the state's effort to buy land for the park; they willingly sold their land and moved out of the cove.
+However, some families resisted the effort.
+One resident, John W. Oliver, went to court several times before he finally lost.

-Some residents signed life-leases that allowed them to live on their land for the rest of their life.
-People who agreed to a life lease were given less money for their land and were required to live by the rules set by the National Park Service, such as restrictions on hunting, trapping and timber cutting.
+Some residents signed life leases that allowed them to live on their land for the rest of their lives.
+People who agreed to a life lease were given less money for their land and were required to live by the rules set by the National Park Service, such as restrictions on hunting, trapping, and timber cutting.
 As residents left the cove and the community dispersed, there was no longer a need for facilities and services.
 The last school in Cades Cove closed in 1944 and the post office closed in 1947.

 The Cades Cove Story

 Learn about the homelife, religion, country stores, agriculture, and education of Cades Cove.
-Inclues many historic photographs of this mountain community.
+Includes many historic photographs of this mountain community.

 Park footer